 Largest Film Industries in the World

 In 2016, the film industry in the United States and Canada generated approximately $11.4 billion, making it the most profitable industry in the world.
 The industry experienced a 2% growth from $11.1 billion in 2015.
 Two thirds of the American and Canadian population attended a cinema at least once in 2016.
 The increase in profit is attributed to frequent attendants who accounted for 48% of tickets sold.
 Of the income generated, Hollywood accounted for $10 billion.
 Major players in the US and Canadian film industry include Metro-Goldwyn-Mayer, Paramount Pictures, 20th Century Fox, and AMC.

-The film industry in China ranks second behind the US and Canada, generating $6.6 billion in 2016.
+The film industry of China is the second largest film industry in the world after the United States and Canada, generating $6.6 billion in 2016.
 For the past decade, the film industry in China has been experiencing an annual average growth of a whopping 35% but experienced a meagre 3.7% in 2016 compared to 48% it experienced in 2015.
 Hollywood fared better in China and accounted for 41.7% of the total box office in 2016.
 China is also set to produce 1,612 cinemas between 2016 and 2017.
 The most notable film studio in China is Hengdian World Studios

 In 2016, the film industry in the UK generated $6.5 billion, slightly lower than China.
 The industry is receiving a massive boost from the government which includes reduction of taxes on film production through tax reliefs.
 Some notable film studios in the UK include the Pinewood Studios.
 The industry spent an estimated $2.04 billion in 2016 to produce films.